Language: EN

 programacion-flujo-control

-Types of flow control structures
+Types of control flow structures

-There are several types of flow control structures, including:
+There are several types of control flow structures, including:

 • Conditional structures: allow the program to make decisions based on a condition.
-The most common conditional structures are IF, IF-ELSE, IF-ELSEIF SWITCH, and the ternary operator.
+The most common conditional structures are IF, IF-ELSE, IF-ELSEIF, SWITCH, and the ternary operator.